sopel-irc/sopel.chat/index.md

 <li class="a">Probably not.
 App Engine doesn't currently do sqlite, which
 Willie requires for its database.</li>

+<li class="q">Does Willie run on OSX?
+Windows?
+PyPy?
+Jython?</li>

+<li class="a">Probably, probably, probably, probably.
+Willie itself is pure
+Python (though some included modules have dependencies that aren't, like lxml), and an effort is made to be as platform-independant as possible.
+That said, most of the development is done on Linux, so some platform-specific bugs may be missed.
+If you do run into a bug, be sure to report it, because otherwise we won't know about it.</li>

 <li class="q">How do I make Willie give me ops when I enter a channel?</li>

 <li class="a">You should use your network's services to do this.
 If you're on a